bartekpacia/random/talks/jetbrains-mobile-apps-with-kotlin/talk.md

 - practical "DIY" part when we all build an app together
 - more lecture-y part how does it actually work under the hood

-# Part 1
+# Part 1 (coding)

+## 00:00 – 00:10 — Introduction & Setup

 Now, mobile development is known for requiring much heavier tooling than frontend – so I'll introduce myself real quick, then we'll quickly download Android Studio, and in the meantime I'll say a bit about JetBrains.

+### About JetBrains

-- We have internships
+We have internships.

-  It's quite unfortunate because they just finished last week :(
+It's quite unfortunate because they just finished last week.
+Please sign up for a new edition
 - We're looking for a student ambassador at FEUP

+## 00:10 – 00:30 — Kotlin Basics (Fast-Paced)

+Use Kotlin by Example for it: https://play.kotlinlang.org/byExample

+### Variables, types, null safety

+### Functions, lambdas

+### Extension functions

+### Data classes and sealed classes

+Special Classes > Data Classes
+Special Classes > Sealed Classes

+> Keep it tight — goal is just familiarity, not mastery.

-# Part 2
+# Part 2 (internals)

 But don't you wonder how does it actually work?